libp2p/js-libp2p/doc/CONFIGURATION.md

 #### Setup with Keychain

-Libp2p allows you to setup a secure key chain to manage your keys.
+Libp2p allows you to setup a secure keychain to manage your keys.
 The keychain configuration object should have the following properties:

 | Name | Type | Description |
 |------|------|-------------|